Yee Peng Festival

 Yee Peng and Loy Krathong are celebrated throughout Thailand, but Chiang Mai is one of the best places to celebrate these festivals.
 Both Loy Krathong Chiang Mai and Yee Peng Chiang Mai coincide for a spectacular festival that spans several days.

 Very close to Chiang Mai city center, in the area between Tha Pae Gate and the Mae Ping River, visitors can watch breathtaking parades and beauty contests for free.
-There are also hundreds of vendors selling delicious Thai food, beautiful handmade krathongs, and packages of lanterns.
+There are also hundreds of vendors selling delicious Thai food, beautiful handmade krathongs.

 If you are looking for an organized event to celebrate this festival of lights, there are several main venues not far from the city center.
-Read more about the Yee Peng Lanna International, Mae Ping River, Mae Rim, and Doi Saket events below.
+Read more about the Yee Peng Lanna International, Mae Ping River, events below.

 Yee Peng Lanna International

 Perhaps the largest number of people releasing lanterns at the same time is the Yee Peng Lanna International Event.
 It takes place at the Lanna Dhutanka Temple behind Mae Jo University roughly 15 kilometers north of Chiang Mai’s Old City.
-Up to 4,000 people are invited to the event, which begins with a traditional Thai khantoke dinner accompanied by dancers and musicians.
-Later in the evening, Buddhist monks recite traditional prayers and offer blessings for health and prosperity before everyone raises their lanterns into the sky in a coordinated mass display.
+Up to 3,500 people are invited to the event, Buddhist monks recite traditional prayers and offer blessings for health and prosperity before everyone raises their lanterns into the sky in a coordinated mass display.

 Near the Mae Ping River

-Along the banks of the Mae Ping River, especially the areas surrounding the Narawat and Iron Bridges just east of the city center’s Tha Pae Gate, crowds of people gather together and release banana leaf krathongs into the water and paper lanterns into the sky at varying times throughout the night.
+Along the banks of the Mae Ping River, especially the areas surrounding the Narawat and Iron Bridges just east of the city center’s Tha Pae Gate, crowds of people gather together and release banana leaf krathongs into the water at varying times throughout the night.
 It has a particularly enchanting atmosphere thanks to the lights gently floating both in the water and the sky.